The Real Paper: Journalists, authors and others

-They found it at the movies
+Film criticism

 Film critics contributing to The Real Paper included Chuck Kraemer; Stuart Byron; the prominent left-wing journalist Andrew Kopkind, who died in 1994, Stephen Schiff, who covered films for The Real Paper and the Boston Phoenix before moving on to Vanity Fair and The New Yorker and then establishing a career as a screenwriter (Lolita, The Deep End of the Ocean, True Crime); Kathy Huffhines (later with the Detroit Free Press before she was killed in a parked car by a falling tree limb); Patrick McGilligan (who later wrote biographies of Alfred Hitchcock, Jack Nicholson and others); David Rosenbaum; Bhob Stewart (later film critic for Heavy Metal magazine); David Thomson; Michael Wilmington (later film critic for the Chicago Tribune); Gerald Peary, who had moved from New York City to Cambridge in 1978 and continued to review for The Real Paper until it folded in June, 1981.

-The business of business is business
+Business staff

 On the business side of the paper, the first circulation director, Russel Pergament, later an ad salesman who also wrote occasionally, founded, with fellow Real Paper ad salesmen Steve Cummings and Richard Yousoufian, Tab Communications, which eventually published 14 regional weeklies in cities surrounding Boston.
 Comptroller Howard Garsh spent many years at Sail Magazine.
 Steve Crosby is Dean of the McCormack Graduate School at the University of Massachusetts, Boston and Chairman of the Massachusetts State Gaming Commission.
 Circulation Director, David Stein founded two commercial real estate trade publications purchased by Communications Channels, Inc., redeveloped historic mills, and is the managing partner of a marketing company representing states' DOTs.
 Advertising director Robert Williams became a serial media entrepreneur who founded National Cable Advertising, later NCC Media, now owned by Comcast, Time Warner and Cox.
 He then founded National Public Broadcasting (representing all the PBS and NPR stations in the US), now known as National Public Media.

-Rock and roll future
+Early coverage of Bruce Springsteen

 Jon Landau's prophetic 1974 article in The Real Paper in which he famously claimed that "I saw rock and roll future and its name is Bruce Springsteen" is credited by Nick Hornby and others with fostering the artist's popularity.
 Landau wrote: